apark19/team004_project2/README.md

 ## Future Research

 If more time was available with the data the group could further explore why Cluster Centroids yielded a better result for the logistic regression model compared to all other models.
-In addition, other classifiers could be explored to identify if other models can better predict fraudulent activity.<br>
+In addition, other classifiers could be explored to identify if other models can better predict fraudulent activity.
+Further research of the current models could produce better AUC-ROC and F1-scores with the addition of different parameter configurations for the model instantiation.<br>

 ## References